KindlingProject/kindling/contribute/how_the_core_kindling_team_triage_issues.md

 Depending on the issue, you might not feel all this information is needed.
 Use your best judgement.
 If you cannot triage an issue using what its author provided, explain kindly to the author that they must provide the above information to clarify the problem.
 Label issue with `needs more detail` and add any related `area/*` labels.

-If the author provides the standard information but you are still unable to triage the issue, request additional information.
+If the author provides the standard information, but you are still unable to triage the issue, request additional information.
 Do this kindly and politely because you are asking for more of the author's time.

 If the author does not respond to the requested information within the timespan of a week, close the issue with a kind note stating that the author can request for the issue to be reopened when the necessary information is provided.

 When you feel you have all the information needed you're ready to [categorizing the issue](#3-categorizing-an-issue).

-If you receive a notification with additional information provided but you are not anymore on issue triage and you feel you do not have time to handle it, you should delegate it to the current person on issue triage.
+If you receive a notification with additional information provided, but you are not anymore on issue triage, and you feel you do not have time to handle it, you should delegate it to the current person on issue triage.

 ## 3. Categorizing an issue